 Factor in Dock Height

 Some docks were built solely with boats in mind, which means they’re relatively high.
 If a dock is too high, you won’t be able to safely exit onto it from your personal watercraft, and part of it could get trapped and damaged under the dock.
-Figure in drops and rises in tides, and if you feel the dock is too high, find another place to park.
+Figure in drops and rises in tides, and if you feel the dock is too high, find another place to park it.

-Have Fenders and Lines Ready
+Have PWC Fenders and Dock Lines Ready